 The Boron Kraken missile frigate drops all point defenses for more missile launchers.
 This essentially means they have no way to protect themselves from incoming missiles - save for spamming their own missiles at enemy missiles and hoping they hit.
 This was changed in Albion Prelude, where all ships can mount Mosquito missiles, which coupled with a Bonus Pack script provide a workable missile shield.
 Missile frigates take this one step further and automatically provide this ability in vanilla Albion Prelude - except that they use all their launch tubes simultaneously, creating a Macross Missile Defense.

 Kha'ak craft take directed-energy weaponry to one extreme with their (near) Hit Scan Kyon Emitters.
-While this makes them terribly effective against missiles (especially if they aren't of the Swarm variety) and any craft below M7-class, they don't rely on any weaponry other than their own, they don't scale well against the bigger capital ships, and the shielding and hull strength of Kha'ak ships are so painfully below average that they can easily be defeated by a concentrated assault of missile barrages and Wave Motion Guns.
+While this makes them terribly effective against missiles (especially if they aren't of the Swarm variety) and any craft below M7-class, they don't rely on any weaponry other than their own, they don't scale well against the bigger capital ships, and the shielding and hull strength of Kha'ak ships are so painfully below average (with the exception of their M1 carrier and M2 destroyer) that they can easily be defeated by a concentrated assault of missile barrages and Wave Motion Guns.
 Or, better yet, fighter droneswarms.